lrmendess/open-source-datalake/README.md

 For more details, see the official [Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html).

 ### Metabase (optional)
 Metabase was arbitrarily chosen to create dashboards with BI tools.

+In the `metabase/metabase.db` directory, copy the file `metabase.db.mv.db.default` to `metabase.db.mv.db`.
+This way, Metabase will be initialized with the proof-of-concept dashboard already created, but if you want to deploy it cleanly, skip this step.

-It can be executed with the command below:
+Run the Metabase container with the command below:

 ```bash
 docker compose -f docker-compose.metabase.yml up -d
 ```

-Access the URL [http://localhost:3000](http://localhost:3000) in your browser and log in using the default authentication `johnny@email.com`:`j0hnny`.
+Access the URL [http://localhost:3000](http://localhost:3000) in your browser and log in using the default authentication `johnny@email.com`:`j0hnny` or create your own account..

 If you want to create a new connection with Trino, use the settings below: